-The study of the structure of SMEs employees from the perspective of the experience in the work field revealed that in 2010/2011 around 60% of the SMEs had a low percentage (0-25%) of employees highly experienced with over 15 years of work in the field.
+The study of the structure of SMEs employees from the perspective of the experience in the work field revealed that in 2010/2011 around 60% of the SMEs had a low percentage (0-25%) of employees highly experienced with over 15 years of work in the field, while a low percentage of SMEs (11%) had very experienced employees with over 15 years of work in the field.
+An analysis of the average percentage of employees with over 15 years of experience on fields of activity, illustrates an equilibrated repartition of around 20-25% per field.
 Domains in which the need of experienced employees is higher seem to be the transport, the construction and the industry.
-See figures 3 and 4.
+(See Figures 4 and 5.)
+The more specialized is the work the higher the need of more qualified and experienced work force.

-Figure : Percentage of employees with over 15 years work experience experience hired in SMEs 2010/2011
+Figure 4: Percentage of employees with over 15 years work experience hired in SMEs 2010/2011